nagibyro/til/aws/ecs/how-deployment-type-impacts-unhealthy-container-handling.md

 However if you don't use rolling deployment type so you use code deploy instead then the AWS docs say:

-If a task is marked unhealthy, the service scheduler will first start a replacement task.
+> If a task is marked unhealthy, the service scheduler will first start a replacement task.
 If the replacement task has a health status of HEALTHY, the service scheduler stops the unhealthy task.
-If the replacement task has a health status of UNHEALTHY, the scheduler will stop either the unhealthy replacement task or the existing unhealthy task to get the total task count to equal desiredCount.
+If the replacement task has a health status of UNHEALTHY, the scheduler will stop either the unhealthy replacement task or the existing unhealthy task to get the total task count to equal `desiredCount`.

 Which combined with ALB's failing open aka continue to route running traffic to unhealthy target hosts gives the chance for the system to recover from a traffic spike.
 I also believe because the hosts are killed any metrics that might trigger AWS Autoscaling get interrupted and so Autoscaling policies usually fail to kick in to increase the number of hosts.
 (If you're using something like CPU Utilization or memory as your